 I always get a little giddy at the first mention of pumpkins.
-I feel excitement building up inside me and that excitement must come out.
-This year it came out in the form of pumpkin blocks.
+I feel excitement building up inside me until it must come out.
+This year it came out in the form of DIY pumpkin blocks.
 So today I’m going to show you how this idea turned into a reality.

-For this DIY you will need scrap wood, paint, wood glue and twine (totally optional.)
-We used 4×4 wood for the main part, 2×2 wood for the stem, and spray paint.
-You could use any kind of paint you prefer.
-I chose spray paint because it sprays evenly but still leaves details in the wood.
-I love that rustic look.
-I used Craft Smart paint for the polka dots and a paint pen for the detail work of the jack-o-lanterns.
+We used 4×4 wood for the pumpkin, 2×2 wood for the stem, and spray paint.
+You can use any kind of paint you prefer.
+I chose spray paint because it sprays evenly, but still leaves details in the wood.
+I do love that rustic look.
+Also, I used Craft Smart paint and a round sponge for the polka dots.
+Finally, I used a paint pen for the detail work of the jack-o-lanterns.

 Cut your wood to the size of the pumpkins you want.
 You can just eye it to get the size you need.
 Also cut your 2×2 wood to size for your stem.

-Next, you are going to use wood glue to get your stem to stay on your pumpkin.
-Don’t worry about some glue seeping out on the sides.
+After that, you are going to use wood glue to get your stem to stay on your pumpkin.
+Don’t worry if some glue seeps out on the sides.
 It will dry clear.